ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

 ##### Trapping Effect Subscript Mapping
 > Source(s): [Lhea, Paille92. & Yako?
 (2025)](https://discord.com/channels/446824489045721090/920372513488404542/1417589117210071072)

-In order for the new trapping animation to play when the appropriate trapping move is used, the trapping/binding battle subscript must be updated to compare the move used, and play the correct battle animation.
+In order for the new trapping animation to play when the appropriate trapping move is used, the [trapping/binding effect battle subscript](https://github.com/pret/pokeheartgold/blob/master/files/battledata/script/subscript/subscript_0059_Bind.s) must be updated to compare the move used, and play the correct battle animation.
 This is not necessarily complicated, but somewhat involved, because the comparison and the execution are in two different places, and there is some accounting for the Magic Guard ability in the file as well.

 Viewing the battle subscript hex and [Decompilation](https://github.com/pret/pokeheartgold/blob/master/files/battledata/script/subscript/subscript_0059_Bind.s) together may help understand what is happening easier.